Race-Baiting 2017 GOP Campaigns Could Infect the 2018 Elections

 Ms. Guadagno’s comments regarding immigration came after a recent advertisement by her campaign that alludes to a crime in Newark 10 years ago — the execution-style killings of three young people in a schoolyard — and highlights one of the accused as being an “illegal alien and child rapist.’’

 She may be outdoing Gillespie with this tack.
-And if possible, she’s an even less likely vehicle for a racially-loaded law-n-order campaign than the Virginian.
-She’s never been notably friendly towards Donald Trump.
+And if possible, she’s an even less likely vehicle for a racially loaded law-’n’-order campaign than the Virginian.
+She’s never been notably friendly toward Donald Trump.
 And Guadagno is not known as a hard-core conservative:

 [S]he holds positions that members of the more conservative wing of the Republican Party would find anathema.
 From climate change (she supports renewable energy investment) to abortion (she has been a supporter of abortion rights her entire career), Ms. Guadagno has not shown a rigid adherence to the party’s platform or conservative ethos.